ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

 sigmoid, Relu, Step, Tanh,
 ### Cost function
 ## Building process
 Tensorflow is the the only library I've used so far.( I assume the keras as part of tensorflow) Following google's talk , they strongerly suggest peoeple to use Keras and other high level tool first.
-In this post, I hope to write down higher level idea to
+In this post, I hope to write down higher level idea for interview mainly.

 # Advanced research